-Everything you need to know about Slidey Draft.
+Everything you need to know about Draft Day Challenge.

-Slidey Draft is a mock draft competition for the 2026 NFL Draft.
+Draft Day Challenge is a live draft night competition for the 2026 NFL Draft.
 You build a 32-pick mock draft predicting which players will go to which teams, then compete against friends to see who can predict the real draft most accurately.

 Create your mock draft before the draft starts